 Other injuries cannot be easily detected because they are internal.
 Both car accidents and falls can lead to significant head injuries and severe headaches.
 An individual must seek immediate medical treatment to reduce the risk of injuries.
 A headache is something that should never be taken lightly.

-Headaches can be mild but may turn out to be caused by a more severe injury.
+Headaches can be mild but may be caused by a more severe injury.
 In serious cases, a collision can lead to a traumatic brain injury and may disrupt the overall functioning of an individual’s brain.
 Timely medical attention plays a crucial role and helps prevent the risk of such conditions.

 In a car crash, the force exerted may lead you to bump the window, which can cause a severe head injury.
 Similarly, a rapid jolt or blow to the brain may occur when an individual falls rapidly.
-These minor injuries can turn severe conditions and may affect an individual’s capacity to live and function normally.
+These minor injuries can turn severe and affect an individual’s capacity to live and function normally.

-Look for the following symptoms
+Look for the Following Symptoms

 The following are the critical symptoms that one should pay attention to: